 Enter your email & I'll send it to your inbox.
 Plus, get great new recipes from me every week!

-Graham crackers are covered with a homemade toffee layer, then a layer of melted chocolate, and finally, crunchy toffee bits.
-It's so good you can't stop eating it—that's why it's called Christmas crack!
+Graham crackers are topped with a homemade toffee layer, melted chocolate, and crunchy toffee bits.
+Once it's chilled and broken into pieces, it's impossible to eat just one.
+There's a reason it's called Christmas crack!

 Jump to: